Invoca/developer-docs/source/api_documentation/conversion_reporting_pixel.rst

 Conversion Reporting Pixel
 ==========================

-A conversion pixel is placed on an advertiser's web page to report a conversion event that triggers payouts on the platform.
+A conversion pixel is placed on an advertiser’s web page to report a conversion event that triggers payouts on the platform.
 Typically, the pixel is placed on a shopping cart confirmation page or lead form thank you page.
+The conversion pixel is for online traffic only and cannot match to your call data.

 To report conversions using a pixel
 -----------------------------------